hashicorp/consul/website/source/docs/upgrade-specific.html.markdown

 behavior.
 This page is used to document those details seperately from the standard upgrade flow.

+## Consul 0.6

+Consul 0.6 introduces enhancements to the ACL system which may require special
+handling:

+* Service ACL's are enforced during service discovery (REST + DNS)

+Previously, service discovery was wide open, and any client could query information about any service without providing a token.
+Consul now requires read-level access at a minimum when ACL's are enabled to return service information over the REST or DNS interfaces.
+If clients depend on an open service discovery system, then the following should be added to all ACL tokens which require it:

+    # Enable discovery of all services
+    service "" {
+        policy = "read"
+    }

+Note that the agent's [`acl_token`](/docs/agent/options.html#acl_token) is used when the DNS interface is queried, so be sure that token has sufficient privileges to return the DNS records you expect to retrieve from it.

 ## Consul 0.5.1

 Consul version 0.5.1 uses a different backend store for persisting the Raft